 6.1.1 Prior to conditioning, purge the component or device with nitrogen and then seal it at 30 percent of service pressure using nitrogen, dry air or natural gas.

 6.1.2 Conduct all tests while the device is continuously exposed to the specified test temperatures.
-The device shall either be bubble-free or have a leakage rate of less than 20 N cm3/h (The symbol ‘N’ indicates conversion to normal temperature and pressure condition, NTP, that is, 760 mm Hg pressure and 0 °C temperature)’ using the following test method.
+The device shall either be bubble-free or have a leakage rate of less than 20 N cm3/h (the symbol ‘N’ indicates conversion to normal temperature and pressure condition, NTP, that is, 760 mm Hg pressure and 0 °C temperature)’ using the following test method.

 6.2 External Leakage